When to start buying baby stuff?

 d.
 Start Off with one stroller.

-A lightweight, comfy universal stroller that lets you snap it in your car for an infant car seat is your best bet when it comes to those first outings with the baby.
+A lightweight, comfy universal stroller that lets you snap it in your car seats.
+An infant car seat is your best bet when it comes to those first outings with the newborn.

-This stroller is usually very cheap, stays with you for a couple of months, and gives you enough time to check out other stroller options as you walk by a baby shop or stroll through a mall.
+This car seat stroller is usually very cheap, stays with you for a couple of months, and gives you enough time to check out other stroller options, as you walk by a baby shop or stroll through a mall.

 Maybe you don’t think you’ll be doing any walking with your baby right now unless he’s in a stroller.
-But trust me, you’ll want to go on walks with your baby at times you’re shopping and you don’t want to carry a stroller or at times when the baby is too fussy and need fresh air.
+But trust me, you’ll want to go on walks with your baby at times you’re shopping.
+You will not want to carry a stroller all day or at times when the baby is too fussy and need fresh air.

 You can ask around to find the best model or price for you, but know that a front carrier with hands-free freedom for the baby is absolutely amazing.